-Depending on their nationality, expats may be granted visa-free entry into Vietnam or be eligible for a visa on arrival.
-Those from countries not endorsed for either of these will need to apply for a visa in advance.
-Those intending to live and work in the country will need a work permit and residence permit.
+Visas for Vietnam come with different requirements depending on your nationality.
+You may be granted visa-free entry into Vietnam or be eligible for a visa on arrival.
+If you’re from a country not endorsed for either of these, you’ll need to apply for a visa in advance.
+If you intend to live and work in the country, you’ll need a work permit and a residence permit.

-Like the work permit application process, getting a visa for Vietnam seems simple on the surface but can turn out to be a stressful process involving lots of paperwork and expense, and can leave expats subject to the whims of immigration officials following unclear policies.
+Like the work permit application process, getting a visa for Vietnam seems simple on the surface, but it can turn out to be a stressful process involving lots of paperwork and expense.
+It can leave you subject to the whims of immigration officials following unclear policies.

 Visit visas for Vietnam

-Those who need a visa to enter Vietnam can apply for one at their nearest Vietnamese embassy or consulate or can make use of the electronic visa, or e-visa, system.
-These same channels can also be used by those eligible for a visa on arrival for the sake of convenience and efficiency at the border.
+If you require a visa to enter Vietnam, you can apply for one at your nearest Vietnamese embassy or consulate or make use of the electronic visa system.
+You can also use these channels if you’re eligible for a visa on arrival for the sake of convenience and efficiency at the border.

-Note that there are several online companies that intentionally create the misconception that they are official entities by using .govt or .org web addresses.
-Expats should make use of their Vietnamese local embassy or consulate's website and only follow legitimate links rather than doing a general web search.
+Note that some online companies intentionally create the misconception that they are official entities by using .govt or .org web addresses.
+You should use your local Vietnamese embassy or consulate’s website and only follow legitimate links rather than do a general web search.

 Residence permits for Vietnam

-Expats can download the relevant forms from the Vietnam Immigration Department’s website and submit their applications at an Immigration Department office in Vietnam.
+You can download the relevant forms from the Vietnam Immigration Department’s website and submit your application at an Immigration Department office in Vietnam.

 Expat Health Insurance